 Self-defeating behaviors are a universal part of the human experience.
 We occasionally delay unpleasant situations at the expense of increased anxiety, pursue exciting activities with potentially harmful consequences, and favor short-term pleasures over long-term positive outcomes.
 The most maladaptive of these behaviors may qualify as indirect forms of self-injury: clinically significant, repetitive or persistent self-destructive acts that confer risk for serious physical and/or psychological damage, such as substance misuse, disordered eating, and involvement in abusive relationships.
 These self-destructive behaviors are considered "indirect" because bodily harm is an unintended consequence rather than their goal.
 This course will cover these topics as well as direct forms of self-injury: deliberate self-harm without lethal intent (known as "nonsuicidal self-injury" or NSSI) as well as suicide.

-We will take a biopsychosocial perspective to the analysis of self-destructive behaviors, examined primarily through the lens of clinical psychology and cognitive neuroscience.
+We will take a biopsychosocial perspective to the analysis of self-destructive behaviors, examined primarily through the lens of clinical psychology.
 Students in this course will learn basic research approaches to the study of these phenomena, review foundational and recent findings across disciplines, and consider their relevance to the broader field of psychological science and intersections with related areas (e.g., psychiatry, social work, public health).
 Through lectures, class discussions, group presentations, students will develop a thorough understanding of the "contemporary state of the science" regarding the definition, causes, and treatments of indirect and direct self-injury.

 2. Learn the basics of diagnostic classification as applied to self-destructive behaviors.

 Previous coursework in neuroscience or Introduction to Psychology (High School) preferred but not required